dhyandevrtx/ENTRI-Module-5-Machine-Learning-project/README.md

 # ENTRI-Module-5-Machine-Learning-project

-Here’s a sample README.md file you can use for your project:

 Car Price Prediction Using Machine Learning
 Project Overview
 This project focuses on predicting car prices in the American market using machine learning models.
 A Chinese automobile company is planning to enter the US market and wants to understand the factors affecting car prices.
 By leveraging a dataset of car features and prices, we build and evaluate multiple regression models to identify significant predictors of car price and recommend the best-performing model.